The Living-Green Myth: The Promise and Limits of Lifestyle Environmentalism

 Global Socio-Economic Perspectivesglobalsocioeconomicperspectives_cover

-Terrance Bensel, Lisa Dale, and Michael Maniates (co-authors listed in alphabetical order)
+Terrence Bensel, Lisa Dale, and Michael Maniates (co-authors listed in alphabetical order)

 Bridgepoint Education/Kendall Hunt Publishing, 2012